joyccino/The-Phoenix/README.md

 The CMS Web Application is developed using the following technologies and tools:

 - **Backend:**
-  - Java
+  - Java JDK version: 17.0.6
-  - Spring Boot framework
+  - Spring Boot framework version: 3.0.4
   - MyBatis for data persistence
-  - MySQL database for storing application data
+  - MySQL database (Community version: 8.0.32)

 - **Frontend:**
-  - HTML
-  - CSS
   - Falcon v3.17.0 which is built with Bootstrap v5.3.0-alpha3

-- **Database:**
-  - MySQL database
-  - SQL queries and schema for data management

 - **Development Tools:**
   - Integrated Development Environment (IDE) - [Specify your preferred IDE]